 When a Session starts, an isolated runtime is created from the specified Environment template.

-Field Type Required Description idstring — System-generated, prefixed with env_ typestring — Always "environment" namestring Yes Environment name descriptionstring No Free-form description; defaults to "" configobject Yes Environment configuration (type, networking, packages) config.typestring Yes Container type, currently fixed at "cloud" config.networkingobject No Networking policy; must be an object.
-Valid values: {"type": "unrestricted" | "limited" | "allowed_hosts"} config.packagesobject No Preinstalled package configuration statusstring — Environment status: ready archivedboolean — Whether archived (default false) archived_atstring|null — Archive time (ISO 8601), null when not archived created_atstring — Creation timestamp updated_atstring — Last update timestamp
+Field Type Required Description idstring - System-generated, prefixed with env_ typestring - Always "environment" namestring Yes Environment name descriptionstring No Free-form description; defaults to "" configobject Yes Environment configuration config.typestring Yes Environment type: "cloud" or "self_hosted" config.networkingobject No Networking policy for cloud environments config.packagesobject No Preinstalled package configuration for cloud environments config.setup_scriptstring No Shell script run during sandbox preparation (max 64 KB) metadataobject No Custom key/value metadata archived_atstring|null - Archive time (ISO 8601), null when not archived created_atstring - Creation timestamp updated_atstring - Last update timestamp

-config.networking supports three modes.
-All modes require the object form — passing a string shorthand like "unrestricted" returns 400.
+config.networking supports three request modes.
+All modes require the object form - passing a string shorthand like "unrestricted" returns 400.

 Mode Value Description Open {"type": "unrestricted"}The container can reach any external address Limited {"type": "limited", "allow_package_managers": true}Only known-safe public services and package managers are reachable Allowlist {"type": "allowed_hosts", "allowed_hosts": [...]}Only the listed hosts are reachable